-However, after about 150,000 miles, it is not uncommon to see these struts fail, especially if the vehicles they are fitted on experience frequent opening and closing of the hood (like is common with a determined DIYer).
+However, after about 150,000 miles, it’s not uncommon to see these struts fail, especially if the vehicles they are fitted on experience frequent opening and closing of the hood (like it’s common with the car of a determined DIYer).

-This article focuses on the signs of a failing hood strut (or struts), why these struts fail in the first place, the tools for changing the struts when they eventually fail, and finally, how to take on the procedure and come out like a champ – feeling great and having the process all done.
+This article focuses on the signs of a failing hood strut (or struts), why these struts fail in the first place, the tools for changing the struts when they eventually fail, and finally, how to take on the procedure and come out like a champ – feeling great after all is said and done.

-The procedure outlined here was carried out on a 2006 Lexus ES 330 – with only one hood strut.
-However, the process will be identical on the Avalon, Solara, and Camry of similar years (and even models either older or way newer).
+The procedure outlined here was carried out on a 2006 Lexus ES 330, with only one hood strut.
+However, the process will be identical on the Avalon, Solara, and Camry of similar years (and even older or newer models).

 Beyond the Toyota/Lexus marque, the process will also be similar (albeit with little model-specific variations) on most imports, especially options from Asia.

 Finally, for the visually inclined, a video is worth a billion words (a photo is just a thousand, remember?)
-Accordingly, thus, there’s a video of the entire process, shot and narrated by yours truly – right before this article comes to a close.
+Accordingly, there’s a video of the entire process, shot and narrated by yours truly, right before this article comes to a close.

 Affiliate Disclosure